Downtown Quincy Historic District: Illinois State Bank

 Beginning construction in 1880, the Illinois State Bank is a seven-story-tall structure showcasing Chicago-style architecture and was designed by Quincy architect Martin Geise.
 The first floor, housing the bank, featured a large White Colorado marble lobby with ivory and gold fixtures.

 Kresge Building

 The Kresge Building began its construction in 1923, and an additional phase of its construction began in 1939.
 It was designed by architect Harold Holmes.
-Controversy resulted when the developers only wanted to construct two levels, when the city required three by ordinance.
-Finding a way around the ordinance, the developers decided to create two levels of windows, thereby observing the city ordinance while maintaining the owners' request for only two stories.
+Controversy resulted when the developers wanted to construct only two levels, when the city required three by ordinance.
+Finding a way around the ordinance, the developers decided to create two levels of windows, thereby observing the city ordinance while maintaining the owners' request for two stories.
 In 1968, a massive fire damaged much of the building and the future of the structure was in jeopardy.
 Dale Kirlin Sr., who previously worked at the Kresge Building in his youth, decided to purchase the fire-damaged structure, extensively renovate, and re-locate the Kirlin's Hallmark company into the structure.